jeffjen/adventure-time-devops/_posts/2016-04-23-beyond-virtual-machine.md

 ---
 layout: post
-title: "Beyond Virtual Machine, into Containers"
+title: "Beyond Virtual Machine, into Docker"
 date: 2016-04-23 10:00:00 +0000
 categories: docker
 tag:
   - devops
   - docker
+description: >
+  With three use cases: Running Ruby app in a continer, building native program with a container, and a portable workspcae that could be deployed on any linux machine, I demonstrate why Docker will radically change how you manage your system.
 excerpt_separator: <!--more-->
 ---